jialiu232/evaluatePCR/README.md

 `makefig_logGenes_vs_ct(test011_filt)`

+## Summary

-Finally, you reach the end for now.
-I will keep updating if there is more tasks to do in the lab.
+Finally, you've reached the end for now.
+I will keep updating more functions evaluating PCR results if there are more tasks to do in the lab.